 Yellow orchid vine is a deceptively tough vine that sports charming clusters of orchid-shaped flowers and butterfly-shaped seed pods.
 Here’s how to plant and care for this Sonoran Desert native.

 Yellow orchid vine (Callaeum macropterum) is a fast-growing evergreen vine native to Arizona and Mexico.
-Spring through fall it’s covered with butter-yellow orchid-like flowers with ruffled petals.
+Spring through fall it’s covered with butter-yellow, orchid-like flowers with ruffled petals.

 For a vine this pretty and delicate-looking, it’s surprisingly tough.
 It thrives in the hottest, sunniest spot in desert gardens.
-Plants are so tough that they are grown around downtown Tucson in commercial settings.
+Plants are so tough that they are grown in downtown Tucson in commercial settings.

 Why I Like This Plant